MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-spf-2016.md

     - The FQDN should be specified for the certification path instead of "localhost".
     - It should be located in the personal or web hosting store.

-## Test Windows Azure Pack
+## Test Microsoft Azure Pack

 Test everything's working as follows:

 1. Start VMM 2016.
-2. In the Windows Azure Pack 2012 R2 Admin portal, check in this order: 1) VMs; 2) Gallery items; 3) Templates; 4) SPF configuration settings.
+2. In the Microsoft Azure Pack 2012 R2 Admin portal, check in this order: 1) VMs; 2) Gallery items; 3) Templates; 4) SPF configuration settings.
 Ensure everything's working as expected.
-3. In the Windows Azure Pack 2012 R2 Tenant portal, check in this order: 1) Deployment settings; 2) VMs; 3) Plans; 4) Deployment options.
+3. In the Microsoft Azure Pack 2012 R2 Tenant portal, check in this order: 1) Deployment settings; 2) VMs; 3) Plans; 4) Deployment options.
 Ensure everything's working as expected.